Tech Talk 6 by Ken Baker

 Checking Out SUSE Linux Enterprise Desktop 11 - The Most Interoperable Linux Desktop

-To allow you to see ahead of time what the latest iteration of this Linux desktop has to offer, you can get a sneak preview download of the OS.
-(See www.novell.com/promo/home/sneakpreview.html) I'll highlight some of the key aspects below to look for as you test drive the desktop’s sneak preview version.
+To see what the latest iteration of this Linux desktop has to offer, download the evaluation software at http://www.novell.com/products/desktop/.
+I'll highlight some of the key features below so you'll know what to look for as you test drive the product.